damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

-In summary, I think there is a lot of value in being cognizant of when you are writing a feature that stands on its own legs, a _Mario_, or when it's not justified fully unto itself, a _Waluigi_, and when you makee a Waluigi, it's worth considering the maintenance and opportunity cost as well.
+In summary, I think there is a lot of value in being cognizant of when you are writing a feature that stands on its own legs, a _Mario_, or when it's not justified fully unto itself, a _Waluigi_, and when you do make a Waluigi, it's worth being upfront about the maintenance and opportunity cost.
 Only after factoring these costs in should you decide if it's truly worth doing, or if it's just easy.